lisa26757695/fingerprinting_intro/README.md

 This mini project is an introduction to an open-source web-crawling tool called OpenWPM.
 Below is the analysis of crawling data in two modes (vanilla mode and ad-blocking mode) with top-100 websites from Tranco(https://tranco-list.eu/download_daily/56JN).

 ## HTTP(S) Requests
-### Distributions of third-party HTTP requests
+### Distribution of third-party HTTP requests
 ![HTTP Requests Distribution](http.png)

-The plot above shows a great difference bewteen the number of third-party HTTP requests in vanilla mode and ad-blocking mode.
+The plot above shows the difference between the number of third-party HTTP requests in vanilla mode and ad-blocking mode.
 Specifically, for each website, the number of third-party HTTP requests made without ad-blocker is at least greater than that with ad-blocker.

 #### Top 10 third-party domains with HTTP(S) requests